#emmaSweden2020 postponed to June 2021

 All submissions will go through the process of double peer review by experts nominated to the conference’s Scientific Committee.

-Full papers will only be considered for the Best Paper Award (€300) if they are submitted before 26 April 2020.
+Full papers will only be considered for the Best Paper Award (€300) if they are submitted before May 15, 2020.
+The submission information can be found here.

 Call for posters